How to get here

 The airport is located on the outskirts of the city, approximately 3 km from the centre.
 The most convenient way to reach the centre is usually by taxi.
 Taxis are found near the “Arrivals” exit of the terminal.
 If no taxis are available, you can call the 24-hour radio taxi service at 050 541600.

-As an alternative, you can take city bus number 3 to Piazza della Stazione (Railway Station square), then transfer to bus number 4 and get off at the stop in Via F. Buonarroti (see the Pisa and airport map.)
+As an alternative, you can take the Pisa Mover to the Railway Station (the station can also be reached on foot from the airport in about 20–25 minutes).
+From Piazza della Stazione (Railway Station square), you can transfer to bus number 4 and get off at the stop in Via Filippo Buonarroti (see the Pisa and airport map.)

 By train